 Once decay reaches the inner root canal and the nerve pulp of a tooth, it is critical that the tooth is treated with a root canal or extracted.

 Root Canal Procedure

-We have the knowledge and expertise to help patients requiring a root canal to save a tooth.
+Dr. Hoang and the amazing dental team at Nova Dental Center in Springfield VA has the knowledge and expertise to help patients requiring a root canal to save a tooth.
 While the exact steps of the procedure may differ slightly from case to case, these are the general steps involved:

-- Before the procedure, X-rays are taken to show how the root canals are shaped and if there are signs of infection in surrounding areas.
+- Before the procedure, X-rays are taken to show how the root canals are shaped, and if there are signs of infection in surrounding areas.

 - Next, local anesthesia is administered to enhance comfort during the procedure; however, this may not be necessary because the nerve is dead.

 - A rubber dam is then placed around the tooth to keep the area dry during the procedure.

 - Then, an access hole is drilled into the tooth so that all of the decayed nerve tissue, bacteria, and other debris can be removed.
 This part of the process is usually the most time consuming because the root can be deep.
 Everything must be cleaned and sanitized.

 - Once that is accomplished, medication may be placed into the tooth if signs of infection remain.
 In that case, the patient may need to return in one week, or the tooth may be sealed right away.

 Some patients require further restorative treatment such as a crown, a crown, and post, or another type of restoration to keep the tooth strong and restore its function.
 Dr. Binh Hoang will discuss the options before deciding on a root canal as a treatment plan.